chriscdn/RHManagedObject/readme.md

 ### RHCoreDataCollectionViewController

-RHCoreDataCollectionViewController is the same as RHCoreDataTableViewController but for Collection Views.
+RHCoreDataCollectionViewController is a `UICollectionViewController` subclass with a similar motivation as RHCoreDataTableViewController.
 It implements the `NSFetchedResultsControllerDelegate` delegate and requires the following methods to be implemented in your subclass:

 * `-fetchedResultsController`
 * `-collectionView:cellForItemAtIndexPath:`